"Men with prostate cancer being given 'false hope'," The Daily Telegraph reports.

 Where did the story come from?

-The study was carried out by researchers from University of Cambridge and Cambridge University Hospital NHS Foundation Trust and funded by the National Institute for Health Research and the National Cancer Research ProMPT (Prostate Cancer: Mechanisms of Progression and Treatment) collaborative.
+The study was carried out by researchers from University of Cambridge and Cambridge University Hospital NHS Foundation Trust, and was funded by the National Institute for Health Research and the National Cancer Research ProMPT (Prostate Cancer: Mechanisms of Progression and Treatment) collaborative.

-The study was published in the peer reviewed medical British Journal of Cancer.
+It was published in the peer reviewed British Journal of Cancer.

-Many of the media headlines have given quite a simplistic interpretation of what is in fact quite a complex study.
+Many of the media headlines have given quite a simplistic interpretation of what's in fact quite a complex study.
 The researchers examined the accuracy of different sets of criteria, proposed by different research groups, which have sometimes been used to predict clinically insignificant disease.

-Most have been developed in countries like the US where prostate cancer screening is performed.
-However, screening for prostate cancer is not performed in the UK.
+Most have been developed in countries like the US, where prostate cancer screening is performed.
+But prostate cancer isn't screened for in the UK.

-Some of the reporting implies that screening and diagnosing for prostate cancer is a black and white issue.
-In fact, it has long been recognised that predicting which cases of prostate cancer will turn out to be aggressive is an inexact science.
+Some of the reporting implies that screening and diagnosing prostate cancer is a black and white issue.
+In fact, it's long been recognised that predicting which cases of prostate cancer will turn out to be aggressive is an inexact science.